gotthardp/lorawan-server/doc/Installation.md

 On the Debian Linux and its clones like Raspbian you can use the .deb package.

-Unless you have Debian 9 (Stretch) you have to install the Erlang/OTP 19 or later from [Erlang Solutions](https://www.erlang-solutions.com/resources/download.html) first:
+Unless you have Debian 10 (Buster) you have to install the Erlang/OTP 20.3 or later from [Erlang Solutions](https://www.erlang-solutions.com/resources/download.html) first:
 ```bash
 wget https://packages.erlang-solutions.com/erlang-solutions_1.0_all.deb